Fintech Mobile App Design: A Step-by-Step Guide

 Each step has a breakdown of tasks to be done.
 Let’s help you understand what each step entails and how best you can maximize their outcome:

-Step 1: Plan the Design Process
+Step 1: Map Out the Design Process

 Before you start designing, it’s imperative that you first understand the founder’s idea, collect both business and technical requirements, and research possible solutions.